Kreyu/data-table-bundle/docs/src/docs/integrations/doctrine-orm/expression-transformers.md

 }
 ```

-## Adding an option to automatically apply transformer
+## Adding an option to automatically apply the transformer

 Following the above example of `UnaccentExpressionTransformer`, let's assume, that we want to create such definition: